DanWBR/dwsim/PlatformFiles/Common/readme.txt

 VERSION HISTORY / CHANGELOG
 ==================================================

-The full changelog, including code changes and their authors can be viewed at https://github.com/DanWBR/dwsim5/commits/master
+The full changelog, including code changes and their authors can be viewed at https://github.com/DanWBR/dwsim5/commits/windows

+Version 5.3

+- [NEW] Support for Dark Mode on macOS Mojave (10.14)
+- [NEW] Support for High DPI displays on Linux with configurable Scaling Factor (Cross-Platform UI)
+- [NEW] Configurable warning for missing interaction parameters on Activity Coefficient-based Models
+- [CHG] Now requires Mono v5.14 or newer on Linux, which fixes many Classic UI (Windows Forms) glitches on this platform
+- [FIX] Minor bug fixes

 Version 5.2 Update 22